 Kitchens can really be transformed by the simple introduction of a rug to warm up the space.

 Some people consider kitchens to be too busy for a rug.
-But the best kitchen rugs take into account how you live in the space and accommodate to that.
+But the best kitchen rugs take into account how you live in the space and accommodate that.

 By choosing the right material and purpose of your kitchen rug, you can update your kitchen from clinical and practical to warm and inviting in one simple step!